 You cannot step into the same river twice.

 Now concentrate, this is the bit about L&D. It doesn’t matter how cool your Kaizen tools are, if they are not set into the context of the other four, it’s not going to work.
 The particular tools in Lean, similar to much of our dominant learning paradigm, are mostly oriented around an industrial appetition from the early 1900s that no longer exists.
 Hence the nod to the Function of Reason and the fact that tools are for the most part, functional, designed for a specific use.
 Beyond that use they rarely work efficiently albeit that occasionally the function can be exapted, to be more useful at something else.
 Lean is certainly not about creating the conditions for innovation so any exaptation would be incidental.
 Hence you have to pick the right tools for the job.

-So I guess in philosophical terms this Lean lark could be bloody useful in all sorts of places, but its got to be the full philosophy and the Kaizen is going to be different for every different place, unless of course, you’re building cars at the pace of customer demand.
+So I guess in philosophical terms this Lean lark could be bloody useful in all sorts of places, but it has got to be the full philosophy and the Kaizen is going to be different for every different place.
+Unless of course, you happen to be building cars, at the pace of customer demand.
 Not forgetting that you may be in need of some radical discontinuous improvement and that’s a whole different set of tools and techniques altogether, called Kaikaku.
 This is the real inconvenient thing.
-Tools are very rarely transferrable outside of the method they are designed to apply, coherent only to the concepts that informed their design.
+Tools are very rarely transferrable outside of the method they are designed to apply, coherent only to the concepts that informed the methodological design.
 There’s Whitehead again or is that Russel, or Heraclitus or Lao Tzu either way, it’s about ethics and every crowd of learners will intuitively monitor whether: